pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/AccessControl/AccessControlOptions/Index.rst

    language.There is also a similar list of languages for each user record as well.Technical note; To enable localization access control for a table you need to define the field containing the languages.
-   This is done with the TCA/”ctrl” directive “languageField”.
-See “TYPO3 Core API” for more details.
+   This is done with the TCA/"ctrl" directive "languageField".
+See "TYPO3 Core API" for more details.

 #. **Custom module options** This item can contain custom permission
    options added by extensions.